Examinations for 2023/2024

 - No food is allowed in the exam room (* Specific medical conditions may permit this)

-Your desk will have a slip on it.
+Your desk will have a label on it.
 This will contain:

-- Your legal name that you must write on every exam paper – do not put preferred or known as names on exam papers as they are legal documents.
+- Your legal first name and surname – you must write this on every exam paper and on any addition paper you use – do not put preferred or known as names on exam papers as they are legal documents.
 The use of any other names on your paper may cause a delay in your exam paper being marked.

 - Your school photograph so that Invigilators can identify you